 Gila Cliff Dwellings Camping

-The nearest big city is Silver City, which is 45 miles or a 1.5hr drive away.
-Here there are around 15 places to stay starting with motels from $50-60.
+The nearest big city for non-campers is Silver City, which is 45 miles or a 1.5 hour drive away.
+There are around 15 places to stay starting from $50-60 at motels.

 Gila Cliff Dwellings Nearby Attractions

 Visiting just the cliff dwellings takes roughly 5 hours for transportation and hiking.
 Try to combine this with a visit to City of Rocks and Silver City.
 Below is a quick synopsis though we also recommend picking up a guide book to plan your journey.